 There are plenty of things to consider for this type of roofing project since it will immediately turn your house to a work zone that poses several hazards.

-When planning a roof replacement project, these following tips will help ensure that your roof replacement runs as smoothly and stress-free as possible.
+When planning a roof replacement from a Roofing Company in Hurricane, WV, these following tips will help ensure that your roof replacement runs as smoothly and stress-free as possible.

 It goes without saying that a major re-roofing project requires the roof to be accessible.
 Roof replacements are a big project that takes up plenty of space around the perimeter of your home.